PoCInnovation/Workshops/software/29.Flask/README.md

 To test your route, you can use `flask run` to launch the server and open your browser at http://localhost:5000.

-> :bulb: Several options can be provided to `flask run` to customize it's behaviour (the debug mode can be useful to reload the server when your file changes).
+> 💡 Several options can be provided to `flask run` to customize it's behavior (the debug mode can be useful to reload the server when your file changes).
 > You can also run your app from your Python file with specific parameters and launch it with `python app.py` 😉

 ## Step 2: Register